Toddlers are mesmerizing and entranced by sounds of a pounding

 you are having fun.
 Your crayon is really going fast."
 As

-the child gets closer to the stage of image making, I might , say,
+the child gets closer to the stage of image making, they are becoming accidental artists.
+I might say,

 As